ThomasOchsenbein/XML-ScreenSaver/README.md

 XML ScreenSaver is an open source Windows Screensaver that is designed for dual monitor computers.

-XML ScreeSaver cycles through the images as specified by a simple XML file.
+XML ScreenSaver cycles through the images as specified by a simple XML file.

 You can create images that span across 2 monitors, by splitting the images into left and right halves.